Optimal Sparse Regression Trees: Experiment: Time vs Sparsity

 \textbf{Calculations:} We created one plot (time vs number of leaves) for each combination of dataset and depth limit.
 We again excluded trees with more than 30 leaves.
 Given a dataset and depth limit, one algorithm might produce multiple trees with the same number of leaves, so we plotted the median of these training times and show the best and worst time as lower and upper error values respectively.

-\textbf{Results:} Figures \ref{fig:tvs:sync}-\ref{fig:tvs:yacht} show that \textit{\ourmethod{} is generally faster than Evtree and faster than IAI when producing sparse trees.} Recall that trees of IAI and Evtree become sub-optimal once the depth limit is greater than 3, and OSRT is only slightly slower than IAI and much faster than Evtree, which means our method is \textit{both accurate and fast.} Evtree tends to produce large and uninterpretable trees when the depth limit is greater than 7, therefore there are only few evtree points in some plots.
+\textbf{Results:} Figures \ref{fig:tvs:sync}-\ref{fig:tvs:yacht} show that \textit{\ourmethod{} is generally faster than Evtree.} Recall that trees of IAI and Evtree become sub-optimal once the depth limit is greater than 3, and OSRT is only slightly slower than IAI and much faster than Evtree, which means our method is \textit{both accurate and fast.} Evtree tends to produce large and uninterpretable trees when the depth limit is greater than 7, therefore there are only few evtree points in some plots.
 OSRT slows down when the optimal trees for given depth and regularization are overfitted (due to correlated variables), which is shown in Section \ref{exp:cv}.
 OSRT typically performs well for interpretable and sparse trees.

 Evtree tends to converge to sub-optimal trees early if the depth is large and regularization is small, when the difference of the objective between trees is also relatively small, since Evtree will terminate when its best 5\% population of trees stabilizes.